ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## lab: Using Boot Strap Scripts

-**EC2 User Data** is used to bootstrap your EC2 instances using a bash script.
+**EC2 User Data** is used to bootstrap your EC2 instances using a **bash script**.

 This script can contain commands such as installing software/packages, download files from the Internet, or anything you want.

 Configure instance details > Advanced Details > User Data